woleet/woleet-openapi-java-client/docs/DomainApi.md

 # **getDomainUser**
 > User getDomainUser(userid)

-Get a user by its identifier.
+Get a domain user by its identifier.

-Use this operation to retrieve a user by its identifier.
+Use this operation to retrieve a domain user by its identifier.

 ### Example
 ```java